nextcloud/vm/README.md

 In some cases we do pre-releases of the VM as well.
 Those can be found in the [TESTING](https://cloud.hanssonit.se/s/zjsqkrSpzqJGE9N?path=%2FTESTING) folder on the download server.

+Since recently we have a new subfolder in the repo with new scripts, that aren't ready for the release version.
+You are very welcome to test them out and report feedback!
+Please look at [this subfolder](https://github.com/nextcloud/vm/master/not-supported) for more infos.

 If you want to try the latest version yourself, there are two variables that you could use:

 1. For latest **beta** or **RC** version: `sudo bash /var/scripts/update.sh beta`